 - And then there's both Hanamaki and Gin from Love Celeb, to different degrees.
 Ironically, Gin's Big Brother Mentor was...Sakuya, another BB.

 - And in Akuma na Eros (Virgin Crisis), the first famous Mayu Shinjo manga, Satan himself becomes one!
 Oh Miu Sakurai, you lucky little thing, you.

 - Somewhat downplayed in Ayakashi Koi Emaki.
-Kagura is still a horndog and some of his attitudes can be pretty questionable, specially in regards to erotic dreamss but he's nowhere on the league of Sakuya or Hakuron and hjis girlfriend/Kid With The L Eash Miko is more self-aware than Aine or Kurumi.
+Kagura is still a horndog and some of his attitudes can be pretty questionable, specially in regards to erotic dreamss but he's nowhere on the league of Sakuya or Hakuron and his girlfriend Miko is more self-aware than Aine or Kurumi.

 - Ryoki in Hot Gimmick is a rare example of the Bespectacled Bastard Boyfriend subtype built off of the Troubled, but Cute model.

 - Several of Shigeta's love interests in Happy Mania.